SharathPROG/Matplotlib/README.md

 import pandas as pd
 ```

-In the application section, we will learn how to take data from a spreadsheet in csv format, and by using dataframes establish variables that are plotted with matplotlib.
+In the application section, we will learn how to take data from a spreadsheet in csv format, and how to use pandas dataframes to establish variables that are plotted with matplotlib.
 In this section, however, let's create our own data for simplicity.
 Since we're creating it ourselves, there's no cleaning necessary.
-Let's create a perfectly linear line graph.
+Let's create data that will create a perfectly linear line graph.

 ```
 # Create Data